ArmoredTurtle/AFC-Klipper-Add-On/docs/CONFIGURATION_OPTIONS.md

 - `assist_max_motor_rpm` (default: `500`): Max motor RPM
 - `rwd_speed_multiplier` (default: `0.5`): Multiplier to apply to rpm
 - `fwd_speed_multiplier` (default: `0.5`): Multiplier to apply to rpm
+- `assisted_unload` (default: `None`): If True, the unload retract is assisted to prevent loose windings, especially on full spools.
+This can prevent loops from slipping off the spool.
+Setting value here overrides values set in unit(AFC_BoxTurtle/NightOwl/etc) section

 ## AFC_BoxTurtle
 - `hub` (default: `None`): Hub name(AFC_hub) that belongs to this unit, can be overridden in AFC_stepper section